Spains Sanchez In Morocco To Mend Fences After Crisis - UrduPoint

 The following month, Sanchez paid a high-profile visit to Morocco and was hosted by King Mohammed VI.

-She has declined to join this week's trip, in line with her hard-left Podemos party's rejection of Sanchez's "unilateral" u-turn on the Western Sahara.

-Spain's right-wing opposition has also slammed Sanchez over the policy, with Gonzalez Pons, a member of the European parliament from the Popular Party, saying there was "no greater humiliation than bowing to the will of Morocco".

-The opposition has also criticised Sanchez for holding a high-level visit without being hosted by the Moroccan king.
+The Spanish premier came under renewed fire this week for holding a high-level visit to Morocco without being hosted by the monarch.

+Conservative newspaper El Mundo said the king "had shown his position of strength by standing Sanchez up".

-However, King Mohammed did this week invite the Spanish premier for a higher profile state visit in future to "reinforce the positive dynamic" in their ties, according to a palace statement.
+However, King Mohammed did this week invite the Spanish premier for a higher-profile state visit in the near future to "reinforce the positive dynamic" in their ties, according to a palace statement.

-High on the agenda will be cooperation over clandestine migration and terrorism.
+- 'Honeymoon' - Cooperation over clandestine migration and terrorism is also high on the agenda during Sanchez's visit.

-After resuming cooperation with the kingdom, Spain's interior ministry reported that arrivals of irregular migrants on its territory from Morocco were down by a quarter last year compared with 2021.
+After resuming cooperation with the kingdom, Spain said arrivals of irregular migrants on its territory from Morocco were down by a quarter last year compared with 2021.

 Both countries faced criticism from human rights groups after at least 23 migrants died during a mass attempt to enter the Melilla enclave in June 2022.